AlexsLemonade/OpenPBTA-analysis/README.md

 Intermediate files that are useful within the processing steps but that do not represent final results should be placed in `../../scratch/`.
 It is safe to assume that files placed in `../../scratch` will be available to all analyses within the same folder.
 It is not safe to assume that files placed in `../../scratch` will be available from analyses in a different folder.
-When an analysis module contains multiple steps or is nearing completion, a `README.md` file should be added to the folder that summarizes the purpose of the module, any known limitations or required updates, and includes examples for how to run the analyses.
+When an analysis module contains multiple steps or is nearing completion, add a `README.md` file that summarizes the purpose of the module, any known limitations or required updates, and includes examples for how to run the analyses to the folder.

 An example highlighting a `new-analysis` directory is shown below.
 The directory is placed alongside existing analyses within the `analyses` directory.